 Weddell Sea food web dataset

-We obtained the dataset of the Weddell Sea food web from the GlobAL daTabasE of traits and food Web Architecture (GATEWAy, version 1.0) of the German Centre for Integrative Biodiversity Research (iDiv) Halle-Jena-Leipzig (Brose 2018).
-This open access database is a list of predator-prey interactions that contains several highly-resolved food webs, including biological data about the consumer and resource species involved in each trophic interaction (i.e. mean mass).
+The Weddell Sea food web was retrieved from the GlobAL daTabasE of traits and food Web Architecture (GATEWAy, version 1.0) of the German Centre for Integrative Biodiversity Research (iDiv) Halle-Jena-Leipzig (Brose 2018).
+In addition to predator-prey interactions, the data base contains information on other biological data such as the mean body mass and movement type for each species in the food web.
 Furthermore, it incorporates information about the interaction itself, such as the dimensionality (2 or 3 dimensions).
+In its current form the Weddell Sea food web comprises 490 species and 16041 predator-prey interactions and constitutes one of the most resolved food webs constructed to date (REF).

 This marine food web compiles all the trophic data available for the high Antarctic Weddell Sea collected since 1983, and is one of the most highly-resolved marine food webs documented to date.
 It’s noteworthy that it is a summary network that ignores seasonal changes (Jacob et al. 2011).